How do I request a single based on medical need?

 What if I can’t make it to Room sign-ups?

 If you are unable to be at Room Sign-ups, you may designate someone to be your proxy.
 He/she must bring your signed contract and proxy form to the appropriate Room Sign-up time.
 Proxy forms are available in the Residential Education Office in Bates Hall.

 What happens if I don’t have a roommate, but I want a double room?

 You may not sign up for a double room without a roommate.
-We will be able to provide you with names of others who do not have roommates and a chance to meet, to assist you in finding a roommate.
+In order to assist you in finding a roommate, we will provide you with names of others who do not have roommates and also a chance to meet.
 You may still contract with us, however, you will not be placed in a room until you have been paired with a roommate.
-We will also have a roommate board, where you are able to fill out a profile and place it up for others who may not have a roommate to choose from.
-You may also contact a student off the roommate board, it can be found outside the Residential Education Office.
+We will have a roommate board, where you will be able to fill out a profile and place it up for others who may not have a roommate to choose from.
+You may also contact a student off the roommate board which will be found outside the Residential Education Office.